web-ridge/gqlgen-sqlboiler/README.md

 ## Requirements

-- Use unsigned ints for foreign keys + ids.
+- Use string id's or use **unsigned** ints for foreign keys + ids.
 Otherwise converts will give compile errors.
   Unsigned ints for id's is allso recommended since it gives you twice as big id's and id's should not be negative anyway ;)

 ## Examples